Federico Sossai

 Ciao!
 My name is Federico Sossai and I don’t snack during talks :)

-Among other things, I’m a third-year PhD student at Northwestern University and part of the ARCANA Lab led by Simone Campanoni.
+I’m a third-year Computer Science PhD student at Northwestern University and part of the ARCANA Lab led by Simone Campanoni.

 🔦 Research